Spanish Food: 43 of the best foods in Spain

 Albóndigas de bacalao the reigning dish of Aragon.
 These meatballs are made with cod, potatoes, with flour and egg added to bind them and served with a simple tomato sauce

-These are a small sweet with a gentle heat type of pepper.
+These are small sweet pepper with a gentle heat type of pepper.
 They are simply roasted over hot coals and served with a sprinkling of olive oil.

 Paella is, of course, one of the most popular and well-known dishes of Spain and there are as many versions of paella in Spain as there are doughnuts in America.
 Outside of Spain paella is considered the National dish but within Spain, it is specifically a Valencian dish.
 Paella gets its name from the traditional flat round pan that allows a crust to be formed on the bottom of the pan by the rice.
 Paella actually means frying pan in Valencian.